Kuadrant/multicluster-gateway-controller/docs/proposals/provider-agnostic-dns-health-checks.md

 #### DNSRecord controller

 When reconciling a DNS Record, the DNS Record reconciler will retrieve the relevant DNSHealthCheckProbe CRs, and consult the status of them when determining what value to assign to a particular endpoint's weight.

+There are a few scenarios to cover when considering the removal of DNS Record endpoints due to unhealthiness.

+1. All endpoints are reporting unhealthy responses, then the weight will be assigned as if they are all healthy
-If the HealthCheckProbe is reporting an unhealthy response, then the weight will be assigned 0, otherwise the usual weight assigning process will be executed.
+1. One or more, but not all endpoints are reporting an unhealthy response, then the weight will be assigned 0 for the unhealthy endpoints, otherwise the usual weight assigning process will be executed.

+## Executing the probes
+There will be a